PALATKA, Fla. - Police say a 73-year-old Keystone Heights man died when his main parachute failed to open while skydiving on Saturday afternoon.

 Art Shaffer, owner of Skydive Palatka, says Elmore was doing free-fall formations with three or four other people when it happened.
 He was in his second or third jump of the day when the parachute failed to open.

 According to WJXT-TV, witnesses told police they saw Elmore spinning in the air around 3:30 p.m.
 Saturday.

 Shaffer says Elmore was an experienced skydiver, with more than 6,800 jumps.
 He picked up the sport when he was 50 and jumped two to three times every week.
 Shaffer says Elmore helped mentor younger jumpers.

-According to a YouTube video, Elmore made 72 parachute jumps in one day at Skydive Palatka to celebrate his 70th birthday on April 30, 2011 (pictured, right).
+YouTube video, Elmore made 72 parachute jumps in one day at Skydive Palatka to celebrate his 70th birthday on April 30, 2011 (pictured, right).
 On his 60th birthday he made 60 jumps.

 The medical examiner will do an autopsy, although no foul play is expected.

 2nd skydiving incident Saturday